saveriomiroddi/saveriomiroddi.github.io/_posts/2022-12-23-Installing-Ubuntu-22.04-on-a-mirrored-RAID-1-and-encrypted-BTRFS-root-filesystem.md

 mount ${DISK1_DEV}2 /target/boot
 mount ${DISK1_DEV}1 /target/boot/efi

-for vdev in dev sys proc; do mount --bind /$vdev /target/$vdev; done
+for vdev in dev sys proc run; do mount --bind /$vdev /target/$vdev; done

 chroot /target
-echo 'nameserver 8.8.8.8' >> /etc/resolv.conf

 # Cache the password, so that it's not asked twice for the two volume groups.
 #